A Legacy Written in Stone, Steel, and Spirit

 They forced the door open.

-Architects of Black Institutions
+Builders of Black Institutions

 The McKissack firm understood something deeply strategic: for Black communities to thrive, we needed institutions that reflected dignity, permanence, and power.
 Their work became the physical backbone of Black civic life in the Jim Crow South.